Moddable-OpenSource/moddable/documentation/xs/XS Conformance.md

 - Scripts evaluation is optional.
 So some platforms do not support `eval`, `new Function`, `new AsyncFunction` or `new Generator`.
 But all platforms support `JSON.parse`.
 - The XS linker can dead strip ECMAScript built-ins that Moddable apps do not use.

 Here the conformance is tested on macOS with a traditional runtime model and without any restrictions.
 For each case, XS creates a virtual machine, then parses and runs the script.
-The XS harness, `xst`, uses [LibYAML](http://pyyaml.org/wiki/LibYAML) to load the frontmatter, which contains, among other informations, the harness scripts to parse and run before the case script itself.
+The XS harness, `xst`, uses [LibYAML](http://pyyaml.org/wiki/LibYAML) to load the frontmatter, which contains, among other information, the harness scripts to parse and run before the case script itself.

 To build `xst`: